-However slow down a bit, and you’ll begin to notice the careful thought as to where the art is placed.
+However slow down a bit, and you’ll begin to notice the strategic placement of garden within the garden beds.

-Look long enough, and various echoes coming from color, texture, and form will begin to emerge.
+You’ll see various echoes of color, texture, and form begin to emerge.

-For example, look at the bed below – see how the orange glass is perfectly placed to highlight the orange tones of the deciduous Paperbark Maples?
+For example, in the bed below, see how the orange glass is perfectly placed to highlight the orange tones of the deciduous Paperbark Maples?

 Look again, and you’ll notice the contrast as well, with the smooth glass intermingling with the peeling textures of the bark.

 The moody black color of the mondo grass, below, is echoed with the black sculptures nestled nearby.

 Take a look at the repetition and contrast happening in this bed.

 The very vertical (and very red!) glass spires beautifully echo the upright shape of the yellow branches of the dogwood.

 Yet the red glass provides plenty of contrast to the yellow branches, helping to add a jolt of excitement to this bed.